projectcontour/contour/design/external-processing-design.md

 ### Contour Configuration changes

 An external processing service can be configured in the Contour config file.
-This External processing configuration will be used for all HTTP & HTTPS(if not ovrride at VirtualHost and/or Route Level) routes.
+This External processing configuration will be used for all HTTP & HTTPS(if not override at VirtualHost and/or Route Level) routes.

 ```go
 type Parameters struct {